SpaceJamp/node-ld/README.md

 Setup

 uninstall the old version of Node.
 Delete any directories you've been working in.

 install 10.15.3 of Node (I did this using nvm but because you're on Windows I'd just do it this way).

 pull the repo from GitHub, extract it if needed and navigate to that folder.

 Install

-    run npm install --ignore-script.
+    run npm install --ignore-script
 This ignores the gyp scripts that are erroring out.

+    run npm install
-    run npm install, which will now work normally without error.
+which will now work normally without error.

-Pre-run

-    update the path in samples/characters.js to an absolute path as described in the other Reddit thread.
-Essentially line 14 needs to change from a relative path to include the full path from root (C:\....).

 Run

-    Type node samples/characters.js.
+type node `node characters.js` into windows terminal

 You should have a prompt that says Enter NFC's UID:.
 Type in a number.

 ### Windows libUSB setup (Only if using LibUSBTransport)